15+ B2B Cold Email Templates That Actually Get Replies [2026]

 How do I stay compliant with CAN-SPAM and GDPR when sending cold emails?

 For CAN-SPAM (US), you need a valid physical mailing address, a clear unsubscribe mechanism, accurate sender information, and no deceptive subject lines.
 For GDPR (EU/UK), cold B2B email is permitted under "legitimate interest" but you must identify yourself and your company, explain why you are contacting them, provide an easy opt-out, only contact business email addresses (not personal), and honour opt-out requests immediately.
+Cognism's compliance hub is a useful starting reference for EU and UK rules.
 Document your legitimate interest basis and keep your suppression list updated.
 If you are running outbound at scale, use a platform that handles compliance automatically.
 When in doubt, consult a legal professional — this is not legal advice.

 Should I use cold email or LinkedIn outreach?

 Use both.
-In our experience, multi-channel sequences that combine email and LinkedIn outperform single-channel approaches by 30-50%.
+In our experience, multi-channel sequences that combine email and LinkedIn outperform single-channel approaches by 30-50%, a pattern echoed by research on LinkedIn's own sales blog.
 Email is better for initial outreach at scale, delivering detailed information, and following up.
 LinkedIn is better for building familiarity (engagement before outreach), getting referrals, and reaching prospects whose email filters are aggressive.
 The ideal sequence alternates between both channels.
 If you are forced to choose one, email is more scalable, but LinkedIn messages tend to have higher per-message reply rates because the channel is less saturated.

 Stop Guessing and Start Building a Real Outbound System

 Templates are a starting point, not a strategy.
-The difference between a 1% reply rate and an 8% reply rate is not about having better templates — it is about having better targeting, better timing, better infrastructure, and a systematic process for testing and iterating.
+The difference between a 1% reply rate and an 8% reply rate is not about better templates — it is about better targeting, timing, infrastructure, and a systematic process for testing and iterating.

-If you are serious about building outbound into a reliable pipeline channel, here is what I would recommend:
+If you are serious about building outbound into a reliable B2B lead generation channel:

-If you want to build it yourself: Start with our outbound sales system setup service.
-We will build the infrastructure, write the sequences, set up the tooling, and train your team to run it.
+Build it yourself: Our outbound sales system setup service builds the infrastructure, writes the sequences, sets up the tooling, and trains your team.
 You own the system.
-We build it properly.

-If you want us to run it for you: Our SDR-as-a-Service programme gives you a fully managed outbound team that generates 20-50+ qualified meetings per month.
+Have us run it: Our SDR-as-a-Service programme gives you a fully managed outbound team that generates 20-50+ qualified meetings per month.
 No hiring, no training, no management overhead.
-Just meetings on your calendar.

-Either way, the first step is the same: book a free pipeline strategy call and we will map out exactly what an outbound system would look like for your specific ICP, market, and growth targets.
+Either way, get a quote and we will map out what an outbound system would look like for your specific ICP and growth targets.
+These templates work — but they work ten times better when they are part of a system.

-Want to test your templates before sending?
-Use our free email subject line tester and spam word checker to optimise your outreach.
-Or calculate the potential ROI of cold email for your business with our cold email ROI calculator.
+Test your templates with our email subject line tester and spam word checker, or model returns with our cold email ROI calculator.

 Founder & CEO of UpliftGTM.
 Building go-to-market systems for B2B technology companies — outbound, SEO, content, sales enablement, and recruitment.